Vanilla Bean Shower Gel – 100% PURE

 100 or one hundred (Roman numeral: C) is the natural number following 99 and preceding 101.

-A bean is the seed of several plants in the family Fabaceae, which are used as vegetables for human or animal food.
-They can be cooked in many different ways, including boiling, frying, and baking, and are used in many traditional dishes throughout the world.
+A bean is the seed of several plants in the family Fabaceae (legumes) which are used as vegetables for human consumption or animal food.
+The seeds are often preserved through drying, but fresh beans are also sold.
+Most beans are traditionally soaked and boiled, but they can be cooked in many different ways, including frying and baking, and are used in many traditional dishes throughout the world.
+The unripe seedpods of some varieties are also eaten whole as green beans, which can be eaten raw, as well as edamame (immature soybean), but fully ripened beans contain toxins like phytohemagglutinin and require cooking.

 A gel is a semi-solid that can have properties ranging from soft and weak to hard and tough.
 Gels are defined as a substantially dilute cross-linked system, which exhibits no flow when in the steady state, although the liquid phase may still diffuse through this system.